Instantaneous normal modes of glass-forming liquids during the athermal relaxation process of the steepest descent algorithm: Results

-The exponential tail of the spectrum is characteristic of localized states.
-This motivated us to perform a finite-size scaling analysis of the participation ratio~\cite{Mazzacurati1996Low,Schober2004Size,Taraskin1999Anharmonicity} \eq{ P_\alpha := \frac{1}{N} \left( \sum_{i=1}^N |\bs{e}_{\alpha,i}|^4 \right)^{-1} , } which measures the degree of localization of a given mode $\alpha$.
+The exponential tail of the spectrum is a characteristic of localized modes found at saddle points~\cite{Coslovich2019localization}.
+The level spacing distribution of such localized modes is a Poisson distribution, which means that these eigenvalues are uncorrelated with each other~\cite{Coslovich2019localization}.
+These saddle modes are truly localized, meaning that their particle motions strongly decay far from the localized cores, while the quasi-localized modes found at inherent structures have algebraically decaying far fields and its density follows a quartic law $g(\omega^4) = \omega D(\omega^2) \propto \omega^4$, where $\omega=\sqrt{\lambda}$ is the frequency~\cite{Lerner2016Statistics,Mizuno2017Continuum}.
+Thus it is important to understand the degree of localization of the unstable modes observed in Fig.~\ref{fig:dos_8k}.
+This motivated us to perform a finite-size scaling analysis of the participation ratio~\cite{Mazzacurati1996Low,Schober2004Size,Taraskin1999Anharmonicity} \eq{ P_\alpha = \frac{1}{N} \left( \sum_{i=1}^N |\bs{e}_{\alpha,i}|^4 \right)^{-1} , } which measures the degree of localization of a given mode $\alpha$.
 If all particles vibrate equally, $P_\alpha=1$ and if only a single particle vibrates, $P_\alpha=1/N$.
 Thus, $NP_\alpha$ gives the number of particles participating in the mode, enabling us to determine the mobility edge $\lambda_e$, which separates localized and delocalized modes.
-Specifically, the average participation ratio $P:=\langle P_\alpha\rangle_\lambda$ at $\lambda$ for delocalized modes grows at least linearly with $L$, where $L$ is the linear size of the system, whereas, for localized modes, it is independent of $L$~\cite{Shklovskii1993Statistics,Coslovich2019localization}.
-Thus, the mobility edge, the border between these two species of modes, is defined as the fixed point of $NP/L$, which is proportional to $NP/N^{1/3}=N^{2/3}P$ if the density is fixed in three dimensions, by changing $N$~\cite{Shklovskii1993Statistics,Coslovich2019localization}.
-Figure~\ref{fig:edge} shows $N^{2/3}P$ as a function of the eigenvalues $\lambda$ at the same values of $W$ as in Fig.~\ref{fig:dos}.
-The mobility edges, estimated as the mean intersection of pairs of data for different $N$, are shown by the solid lines in panels (a), (b), (c), and (d).
-It can be seen that the mobility edge converges to zero, which means that localized modes dominate the late stage of the dynamics.
+Specifically, the average participation ratio $NP= N\langle P_\alpha\rangle_\lambda$ at $\lambda$, for delocalized modes grows at least linearly with $L$, where $L$ is the linear size of the system, whereas it is independent of $L$ for localized modes~\cite{Shklovskii1993Statistics,Coslovich2019localization}.
+Namely, delocalized modes expand throughout the system at least in a direction\footnote{ This interpretation should not be taken too seriously.
+Since we are interested in the average quantity, we cannot assume that each mode looks like a string even if $NP \propto L$~\cite{Shimada2021Spatial}. }.
+Thus, the mobility edge, the border between these two species of modes, is defined as a fixed point of $NP/L \propto NP/N^{1/3}=N^{2/3}P$, by changing $N$~\cite{Shklovskii1993Statistics,Coslovich2019localization}.
+Figure~\ref{fig:edge} shows $N^{2/3}P$ as functions of the eigenvalue $\lambda$ and the values of $\log_{10}W$ are (a) $-1.5$, (b) $-2$, (c) $-2.5$, (d) $-3$, (e) $-3.5$, (f) $-4$, (g) $-4.5$, and (h) $-5$.
+We will show scatter plots of $PN^{2/3}$ versus $\lambda$ in Appendix~\ref{sec:raw}.
+The mobility edge, estimated as the mean intersection of pairs of data for different $N$, is shown by the solid line in each of Fig~\ref{fig:edge}(a--d).
+Figure~\ref{fig:edge} shows that the modes are localized for $\lambda < \lambda_e$ and delocalized for $\lambda > \lambda_e$.
+It can be seen that the mobility edge converges to zero $\lambda_e \to 0$ long before the system falls into an inherent structure.
+See also Fig.~\ref{fig:edge_W}, in which we plot the mobility edge as a function of $W$.
+This result suggests that all unstable modes are localized during most of the relaxation process in the limit $N \to \infty$; namely, localized modes dominate the dynamics.
 Note that the mobility edge cannot be positive because of the phonons that are always delocalized.
 To further corroborate this result, it is helpful to compute the level spacing distribution~\cite{Ciliberti2004Localization,Clapa2012Localization,Coslovich2019localization}, although the number of samples used in this study is too small to obtain precise data, particularly for small $W$.